ephraimjensen/rusty_hangman/README.md

 # Future Work

 - Make it look prettier
-- fix a bug with the letter 'i'
 - allow for both capital and lowercase letters
 - multiple gallows
 - play again functionality